 Most people want a thriving marriage or a job they love, but few are willing to endure the struggle required to receive these things.

 I haven’t met a human who walks down the aisle on wedding day thinking they will one day walk in a divorce lawyer’s office.
 But many do.
 What happens?
-The
+The ideal of marriage, the one you watch in theaters, clouds the reality that healthy marriages are dang hard work.
+Your spouse will say something that wounds you.
+You will have conflict, lots of it.
+Then, there’s kids.
+Even sex, while awesome, requires work.
+The car doesn’t exactly run smoothly when you drive it off the lot.

 Most people want to lose weight and live a healthier life.
 But your high cholesterol and love handles won’t disappear by osmosis.
 Being healthy requires sacrifice and pain.
 There’s no other way.
 If you’re not willing to endure the sore muscles, you will never lose weight.

 And what about your career?
 I don’t believe anyone enjoys showing up to a job they hate.
 Yet more people have heart attacks on Monday morning than any other time during the week.
 Coincidence?
 I think not.
 Perfect jobs don’t exist.
 That’s the point of this article.
 At the same time, not all jobs are created equal.
 To do work you love, you must be willing to embrace risk and uncertainty.
 You must be OK with failing, a lot.
-And particularly early in the game, you must be willing to put in time and energy to grow and improve
+And particularly early in the game, you must be willing to put in time and energy to grow and improve at your craft.

 This opportunity didn’t exactly fall from the sky.
 All the hands in California couldn’t count the hours I spent reading, writing, researching, learning how to build a website, etc. Prior to this, I was a stay-at-home dad to two boys, four and three at the time.
 I did this for a year, and my amazing wife worked full-time to support our family while I tried blogging full-time.
 I received a big break six months into unemployment.
 A large Christian blogging platform offered me a job.
 I was fired four weeks in.
-I waited another five months before accepting a position as
+I waited another five months before accepting a position as lead writer and editor for a blog.

 I’m not trying to toot my own horn.
 I tried the trumpet in junior high and sucked at it.
-Failure, uncertainty
+Failure, uncertainty and risk are necessary players in the quest for meaningful work.
+That’s what I want you to see.

 Now let’s talk for a second about faith.
 There’s a toxic haze over Christianity in America that says following Jesus is easy.
 Even though Jesus invitation to his followers included words like suffering and sacrifice, we somehow think that’s not for us.
 Being a Christian is about having fun and volunteering at church.